Its-Yayo/Ramskit/README.md

 $ git pull
 ```

 This tool is just for educational and testing purposes.
 I'm not responsible of the damage a cracker would exponentially create.
-This project is under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licence.
+This project is under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 Happy coding folks.